-The Religion Sub-Committee of the board oversees the process for recognising new Protestant denominations as part of the SEC grant scheme.
-The Sub-Committee conducts a rigorous test of the bona fides and theology of each applicant church.
-During 2022/23, no new churches applied so therefore no churches were added to the register.
-The total number of recognised denominations is 74.
+The Religion Sub-Committee of the Board oversees the process for recognizing new Protestant denominations within the SEC grant scheme.
+This Sub-Committee conducts a rigorous evaluation of each applicant church's bona fides and theology.
+During 2023/24, three churches submitted recognition forms; however, all three were rejected, and no new churches were added to the register.
+The total number of recognized denominations remains at 75.